frinches/text_adventure/README.md

-# Text-Based Adventure Game

-A simple interactive text-based adventure game written in Go with multiple story paths and endings.

-## How to Use
+## How to Use the Text-Based Adventure Game

 ### Prerequisites
-- Go 1.21 or later installed on your system
+- Go 1.16 or higher installed on your system

 ### Installation & Running